"Pride Goes Before Destruction"

 THE QUEEN OF VERSAILLES is one of the more intriguing documentaries because of its profound content and compelling story structure.
 The movie focuses on telling a single story with one premise while also moving along and staying engaging to the audience.
 The shots and scenes are nicely timed and organized together to make a lovely visual treat.
 The characters were intriguing and interesting in interview, not just stale people.
 The interviews are cut well and pieced together in appropriate places.
 However, the frequent provocative attire should keep children away from the movie.
 Also, the profound content will be lost on children and early teenagers, who will only see the family’s great materialism, even after they lose much of their business.
 MOVIEGUIDE® advises caution for children and young teenagers.

+The documentary THE QUEEN OF VERSAILLES first shows Jackie and David Siegel in their opulent house at the pinnacle of their success.
+David talks about his company with extreme pride and arrogance.
+However, in September 2008 the market crashes.
+This forces him to layoff several thousand people and sell his new company building and new house.
+The movie takes a profound turn as David says how unhappy he is without success.
+He receives no comfort from his family as he cloisters himself in his study.
+David’s children begin to resent him, but his wife continues to be faithful.
 THE QUEEN OF VERSAILLES is one of the more captivating documentaries because of its profound content and compelling story structure.
 The filmmakers focus on telling one story with one premise.
 However, some provocative clothing should keep children away from the movie.
 Also, the profound content will be lost on children and younger teenagers.
 They may still see the family’s opulent lifestyle even after their financial troubles.
 Thus, MOVIEGUIDE® advises caution for children and young teenagers.